davidjb/dotfiles/README.rst

 Nope, nothing.
 Just use what you'd like, how you'd like to use it.
 Consider this software public domain.

 Spot and report an error and win a gold star.
+Drop me a line if what I've written here helps you out!

 To Do